 Amplify Seymour Cannabis has 28 holdings.
 It is not index-based and is actively managed to match the daily risks and opportunities that occur in the cannabis industry.

 For even more opportunities in this industry, consider checking out these other top five marijuana ETFs.

 Expense Ratio: 0.06%

 This fund tracks the Morningstar U.S. Small Cap Broad Growth Extended Index.
 The index seeks to measure the performance of small cap stocks that have continually shown above-average growth.
 This gives an investor targeted access to small U.S. companies with higher expected growth rates relative to the market.

-This fund has over 1,000 holdings.
-The top sectors for this fund are health care, information technology and industrials.
+This fund has more than 1,000 holdings.
+The top sectors for this fund are healthcare, information technology and industrials.
 The fund is powered by BlackRock, the world’s largest asset manager.

 You can use this small cap growth ETF to diversify your portfolio and tilt it toward growth stocks.
 Given this great opportunity, its expense ratio is also very reasonable.